The best hotels in Hoi An

 Some travelers specifically come for the floods.
 It is a strange, beautiful experience.
 The Old Town becomes a water village.
 But if this is your only Vietnam trip, aim for February through May instead.
 The town is at its best with dry streets and clear skies.

-Hoi An's best neighborhoods
+Hoi An's best hotel regions

 Hoi An is small enough to bike everywhere.
 The Old Town is car-free and lantern-lit at night.
 An Bang Beach is 4km east with sand and surf.
 Cam Thanh to the south has coconut palm forests and rice paddies.
 The area north of the Thu Bon River is quieter and cheaper.